 - Durable composite housing

-- 6.75 zoom
+- Has a 6.75 zoom feature

 - Internal focusing unit

-- Adjustable IR illuminator
+- Contains an adjustable IR illuminator

 - Additional weaver rail for accessories